 Repeat in each quadrant, presenting 1, 2, or 5 fingers (3 or 4 is too difficult).
 This will identify areas where vision is better than hand movements.

 6. In visual field areas where finger-counting vision has been established look for red desaturation using a red target such as a 4 mm hat pin (a red bottle top may also be used but it is too large for the blind spot or small scotomas).
 Compare subjective colour intensity in four quadrants whilst fixating your eye.
-Simultaneously holding two red pins either side of the vertical midline (in each eye separately) may help detect bitemporal red desaturation from pituitary tumours or a relative homonymous hemianopia.
+Simultaneously holding two red pins either side of the vertical midline (in each eye separately) may help detect bitemporal red desaturation from pituitary tumors or a relative homonymous hemianopia.

 8. Consider comparing the blind spot size with your own using the red target.